+Progress Report

-Progress Report - Summarizes the ANRA's activities for each task; reports monitoring status, problems, delays, and status of corrective actions; and outlines the status of each task's deliverables.
+Summarizes the ANRA's activities for each task; reports monitoring status, problems, delays, deficiencies, status of open CAPs, and documentation for completed CAPs; and outlines the status of each task's deliverables.

-Monitoring Systems Audit Report and Response - Following any audit performed by the ANRA, a report of findings, recommendations and response is sent to the TCEQ in the quarterly progress report.
+Monitoring Systems Audit Report and Response

+Following any audit performed by the ANRA, a report of findings, recommendations and response is sent to the TCEQ in the quarterly progress report.

+Data Summary

-Data Summary - Contains basic identifying information about the data set and comments regarding inconsistencies and errors identified during data verification and validation steps or problems with data collection efforts (e.g. Deficiencies).
+Contains basic identifying information about the data set and comments regarding inconsistencies and errors identified during data verification and validation steps or problems with data collection efforts (e.g. Deficiencies).